jessicalnewell/jessicalnewell.github.io/_posts/2019-01-06-why_i_decided_to_study_data_science.markdown

 permalink:  why_i_decided_to_study_data_science
 ---

 There are a lot of peripheral reasons why I embarked on this program.
 It would be a long list of all the ways I want to and should prove myself to others, get that in demand AI job and make a lot of money.
 But those reasons were just never enough for me.
-I have very high expectations ;)
+I have very high standards ;)

 I'm actually doing this on purpose.
 There's a real, thoughtfully-considered reason I signed up for this course.
 It was not on a whim.